-Controversial Content: Since a portion of the course will include studying art/design throughout history, there may be times when some of this art may have nudity or other forms of potentially controversial content in it.
+Controversial Content: Since a portion of the course will include studying art/design throughout history, there may be times when some of this art may have nudity in it.
 If you feel uncomfortable with this, please let me know & we can make accommodations.